 Lee Wylie is one of the most insightful analysts in boxing but he’s also a fan and makes no secret of the fact that Roberto Duran is his all-time favourite pugilist.
-Thus, it should surprise no one that arguably his most ambitious video remains this one, “The Tao Of Roberto Duran,” an in-depth examination of the tactics and talents of one of the greatest pugilists in boxing history.
-Since we’ve now updated the post with Lee’s detailed explanations for each specific tactic (look below), we decided now was an excellent time to re-feature this video masterpiece for all fans of both elite-level fisticuffs and the unique combination of skill, talent and ferocity that is “Manos de Piedra.”
+Thus, it should surprise no one that arguably his most ambitious video remains this one, “The Tao Of Roberto Duran,” an in-depth examination of the tactics and talents of one of the greatest pugilists in the long history of prizefighting.
+And since the boxing world is collectively paying tribute to the legendary “Manos de Piedra,” on his birthday, it makes sense to re-feature this brilliant video for all the fans out there of Duran’s skills and amazing career.
+Supplemented with Lee’s detailed notes for each specific tactic (look below), this video is the perfect tribute to the unique combination of skill, talent and ferocity that is the all-time great champion, Roberto Duran.
 Check it out:

 Scroll One: Feinting (0:16)

 Few were as deceitful between the ropes as “Manos De Piedra.”
 Duran used feints to throw off timing and create openings for attack and also to note his opponent’s tendencies.
 But above all, Duran used feints to threaten opponents and keep them on tenterhooks.
 Once Roberto had established that he could hurt his man, the effectiveness of the feints increased and everything else became easier.
 Just look at poor Carlos Palomino flinching from Duran’s menacing feints in the opening segment.